zhiyuli/subset_nwm_data_scripts/README.md

 ## Limitations
 1)Currently this library DOES NOT support subsetting the following files:

-1-1) "01" and "02" time stamps of analysis_assim model
+1-1) "tm01" and "tm02" of each time stamp in analysis_assim model configuration

 1-2) the "terrain" files in all model configurations